quantumarmadillo/quantumarmadillo/README.md

 # Hi!
 No one sees spaceships at Messier 51, right?
+And no one is aware that my spaceships are deepfaking every Twitch.TV channel and X space?

 - 👋 Hi, I’m Vapor One Eternal. **I use Quantum Armadillo based on the Olympus WS-822, personally.** They can add filters to any screenshot on any smart device and any basement super computer.
 They are psychic and FAST and they don't turn off... ...And they all work for Vapor.